neondatabase/website/content/docs/guides/read-replica-prisma.md

 1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select your **Read-only** compute endpoint.
 1. Select the connection string and copy it.
-This is the information you need to connect to the read replica from PrismaClient.
+This is the information you need to connect to the read replica from your Prisma Client.
 The connection string appears similar to the following:

     <CodeBlock shouldWrap>